mosen/embark/README.md

 ## Architecture ##

-Embark consists of a family of REST Proxy services (known in micronaut as a "Federation"), that talk [JSON-API](https://jsonapi.org/), and that are built with the [micronaut framework](https://micronaut.io/):
+Embark consists of a family of services (known in micronaut as a "Federation"), that either proxy or act as an interface to API's and that are built with the [micronaut framework](https://micronaut.io/):

 - **admin**, which handles AdminClient API functionality.
-- **connect**, which proxies requests to Kafka Connect.
+- **connect**, which will act as middleware for the Connect REST API to enforce RBAC and namespacing.
-- **schemaregistry**, which proxies requests to Schema Registry.
+- **schemaregistry**, which will act as middleware for the Schema Registry API to enforce RBAC and namespacing.
-- **ksql**, which proxies requests to KSQL server.
+- **ksql**, which will act as middleware for the KSQL server.

 It also comes with a [frontend](frontend), built with Vue.js.

-The reason that we proxy some services is to overlay more authorisation features, but their functionality does not change in terms of which REST endpoints are available.
+The reason we proxy some of the services is:

+1. We need to apply an authorization model on top of what currently exists.
+2. *MOST* confluent REST API's do not support CORS headers.

+*SOME* services support CORS using the following properties:

+    access.control.allow.origin=<embark url>
+    # or really insecure:
+    access.control.allow.origin=*

+    access.control.allow.methods=GET,OPTIONS,HEAD,POST,PUT,DELETE # Defaults to GET,POST,HEAD

+I got this to work for Schema Registry only, and it is documented for Connect.

 ## Features ##